GoldOne/See-pei-pei/loa/README.md

 Note: Some logins are for many days.

-    $ last 每a | LOA 每d <day>
+    $ last -a | LOA -d <day>

 Provide a report on the usage for a specified day of the week.
 The argument day should take one of the following values: `Mon, Tue, Wed, Thu, Fri, Sat, Sun`.
-You should
+You should provide:
-provide:
 + A list of the number of logins per day of the specified type.
 You should list the date and the number of logins for that day.
 + The average number of logins per day of the specified type.

-$ last 每a | LOA 每m
+$ last -a | LOA -m

 Provide a report on the usage by time.
 Break the time into blocks of quarter of an hour, `00:00-00:14, 00:15-00:29, ＃, 23:45-23:59`.
 You should provide:
 + The number of logins within each time block.
 + The number of logouts within each time block.

-A user should be able to choose any number of options, so, for example, the following should
+A user should be able to choose any number of options, so, for example, the following should work:
-work:

-    $ last 每a | LOA 每m 每d Tue 每t 4 20 每u lukemc
+    $ last -a | LOA -m -d Tue -t 4 20 -u lukemc
 **Notes:**
 + Do not pause the output in the program, we want to be able to run this in batch mode and will likely direct the output to a file for testing.
 + Your program should be appropriately modular.
 + You should carefully think about how you are going to store and interact with the data.